All in one, Free and Open Source 3D creation

 • Tabs in the toolshelf.

-• Improved layouts.
+• Improved default workspace layouts.

 • Left aligned checkboxes and text where possible.

-• Better tooltips.
+• Better and more tooltips.

-• Better readable standard theme.
+• Better contrast on a readable standard theme.

 A detailed list of the changes can be found in the release notes: www.bforartists.de/wiki/release-notes